 This hotel sells itself as "lean luxury".
 Its uncomplicated decor is a breath of fresh air in this busy city, the breakfast buffet is almost entirely organic and there are cool co-working spaces and a rooftop terrace on the 7th floor.

-This stylish hotel offers individually range from classic to modern in style.
+This stylish hotel offers individually decorated rooms that range from classic to modern in style.
 Some rooms feature Alpine details.
 The hotel is just one underground stop from the Theresienwiese, where the Oktoberfest festival takes place.

 The capital of Bavaria might be a cosmopolitan city for the most part, but Munich also has its old town.
 Altstadt is a medieval neighbourhood, though much of it was destroyed during World War II.
 Its buildings, still in the historical style, are actually modern.
 It still retains an air of old world Germany, though, with its Gothic spires and even a crenellated Old Town gate.